 “Boys, boys, boys,” Mrs. Smith said.
 “I take it then, Jacob, that you would like to start?”

-So then, Jacob cheerily began his presentation, which was a funny song he wrote.
+Jacob cheerily began his presentation, which was a funny song he wrote.
 There were lyrics about an Orange who was feeling really blue, and a boy named Red, who was green with envy.
 He had even recorded his father playing guitar to accompany his singing.
 The class laughed and cheered when he was done.

-Dennis and Mason, who were two of the top spellers of the class had made big cut-out letters which they had asked if they could display in the classroom.
-The letters O-R-A-N-G-E which were as big as their heads were in blue, and the word B-L-U-E was colored in orange.
+Dennis and Mason, who were two of the top spellers of the class had made big cut-out letters.
+The letters O-R-A-N-G-E, as big as their heads, were in blue, and the word B-L-U-E was colored orange.
 The words were in their complementary colors!

 This was turning out to be the best show ever.

 The one-minute stop-motion movie took Sophia and Elizabeth an entire two weeks to make.
 They took hundreds of pictures of the little colored playdoh figures.
 Each time they moved the figures, they took a photo.
-The photos were then edited together on the computer, one after the after in the right order.
-When they hit the play button, they had created a movie where it looked as if the figurines were moving on their own.
-It was as Mrs. Smith described, “Absolutely magnificent.”
+The photos were then edited together on the computer, one after the other in the right order.
+When they hit the play button, they had created a movie where the figurines looked like they were moving on their own.
+It was, as Mrs. Smith described, “Absolutely magnificent.”

-Addison had taken Mrs. Smith’s word and done exactly as she had said.
+Addison had taken Mrs. Smith’s words to heart and done exactly as she had said.
 “Think big and think outside the box!”
 Which they demonstrated with a box as big as Addison herself.
 It was made out of cardboard, and on opposite sides of the box, were the complementary colors.

 CHAPTER 7